History of Suriname: Independence

 In February 2023, protests against rising living costs occurred in the capital Paramaribo.
 Protesters accused the government of President Chan Santokhi of corruption.
 They stormed the National Assembly, demanding that the government resign.
 However, the government condemned the protests.
-In December 2024, Desi Bouterse, Suriname’s fugitive former president, died.
+In December 2024, Desi Bouterse, Suriname's fugitive former president, died whilst in hiding.

-On 6 July 2025, Jennifer Geerlings-Simons of the National Democratic Party (NDP) was elected as Suriname's first woman president by the parliament.
+On 6 July 2025, Jennifer Geerlings-Simons of the National Democratic Party (NDP) was elected as Suriname's first female president by the parliament.